Ajayacme339/Ajayacme339/README.md

      - To Contribute more towards open source projects
      - To Lead and Mentor a data engineering Team
      - To Learn How to architect better data system
+     - To Build Generative AI,AI Agents and Agentic AI Application

 -  ### 📖 My Tech Stack
       - Languages - Python